-Giants & Gentlemen

-Entrepreneurial spirit that knows no bounds
+Giants & Gentlemen Entrepreneurial spirit that knows no bounds

-AXIMIZING ITS FREEDOM AND INDEPENDENCE, THE AGENCY IS FOLLOWING OPPORTUNITIES in new businesses, new talent and new capabilities.
+AXIMIZING ITS FREEDOM AND INDEPENDENCE, THE AGENCY IS FOLLOWING OPPORTUNITIES in new

 Toronto's Giants & Gentlemen has strived over seven years to build a reputation as a growing, collaborative shop delivering bold work with integrity.
 And the proof of G&G's entrepreneurial spirit can be witnessed with the opening of a production company, a partnership with a media planning and execution firm, and even the forthcoming launch of its own craft gin.